emarcey/cicerone/glossary/brewing/terms.clean.md

 -  a category of complex molecules that play roles in plant coloration, structure, protection, and other places
 -  affinity for binding to proteins
 -  tannins are one example

+# Prohibition
+-  refers to the period between 1919 and 1933, where, in the United States, the sale, manufacture, and distribution of alcohol were illegal

 # Protein
 -  one or more chains of hundreds - thousands of amino acids, with varied functions in cells